-The Guidelines on Adequate Procedures were launched by the Governance, Integrity and Anti-Corruption Centre of Malaysian (GIACC) on 10th December 2018.
+The Guidelines on Adequate Procedures were launched by the Governance, Integrity and Anti-Corruption Centre (GIACC) under the Prime Minister’s Office of Malaysia on 10th December 2018.
 The guidelines are issued pursuant to subsection (5) of section 17A of the Malaysian Anti-Corruption Commission Act 2009 (Act 694), as stated in the Malaysian Anti-Corruption Commission (Amendment) Act 2018.

-The five adequate procedures principles: T. R. U. S. T.
+The five adequate procedures principles for the acronym T. R. U. S. T.

 - Top Level Commitment